 We are a multidisciplinary team of veterinary specialists.
 You can rely on us to provide advanced diagnostic and therapeutic veterinary services in a caring and supportive environment.

-Anaesthesia services at Animalius are overseen by registered specialist Veterinary Anaesthetist Dr Jen Davis, who provides expert care to our patients undergoing general anaesthesia and sedation for a wide range of procedures, with the experience and facilities to manage complex and high risk patients.
-Jen employs many strategies to reduce anaesthetic risks, post-operative pain and complications, such as regional nerve blocks and epidural analgesia.
+Anaesthesia services at Animalius are overseen by registered specialist Veterinary Anaesthetists Dr Jen Davis and Dr Nicole Studer, who provide expert care to our patients undergoing general anaesthesia and sedation for a wide range of procedures, with the experience and facilities to manage complex and high risk patients.
+Our anaesthetists employ many strategies to reduce anaesthetic risks, post-operative pain and complications, such as regional nerve blocks and epidural analgesia.

-Jen is supported by a team of experienced and competent hospital veterinarians, veterinary nurses and technicians.
+Jen and Nicole are supported by a team of experienced and competent hospital veterinarians, veterinary nurses and technicians.

-Jen is also highly qualified and experienced in analgesia and is available to consult on pain management for patients with long-term, refractory pain
+Dr Jen Davis is also highly qualified and experienced in analgesia and is available to consult on pain management for patients with long-term, refractory pain.
+Please see our services section entitled Pain Clinic below.

 DENTISTRY AND MAXILLOFACIAL SURGERY